 Sign the petition to tell elected officials in Washington to make the Tax Cuts and Jobs Act permanent.

-But now, we’re staring down the barrel of these provisions expiring if Congress doesn’t act.
-At the end of this year, the immediate expensing provision—which allows small businesses to write off the cost of eligible business purchases in the year that they are made—is set to begin phasing out.
+But at the end 2022, the immediate expensing provision—which allows small businesses to write off the cost of eligible business purchases in the year that they are made—is set to begin phasing out.
 This provision provides tax relief for businesses while also incentivizing capital investment and economic activity.
-The Tax Foundation noted the policy is “probably the single most significant tax change” to increase economic growth.

 sign the petition